Debal: History

 According to modern archaeologists, Debal was founded in the first century CE, and soon became the most important trading city in Sindh.
 The port city was home to thousands of Sindhi sailors including the Bawarij.
 Ibn Hawqal, a tenth-century writer, geographer and chronicler, mentions huts of the city and the dry arid land surrounding the city that supported little agriculture.
 He mentions how efficiently the inhabitants of the city maintained fishing vessels and trade.
 The Abbasids were the first to build large stone structures including a city wall and a citadel.
 An earthquake in 893 AD reportedly destroyed the port city of Debal.

 Debal was the first city to be stormed by Muhammad bin Qasim.
 The ninth century Muslim historian, Al-Baladhuri, who wrote the comprehensive account of early Islamic intrusions into India, recorded that a section of population was killed in a massacre that lasted three days.
 Qasim then marked out a quarter of the town for the Muhammadan garrison, after the Hindu leaders built a temple and left behind four thousand men.

 As late as 1221, Debal appears to have remained an important port city; according to the Jahan-kusha describes that Jalal al-Din Mangburni approached the city that year, and its ruler Hasrar fled, allowing him to enter the city unopposed.
 However, the city must have gone into decline shortly thereafter – the Indus changed course around that time, and the site was eventually abandoned.
 By the early 1300s, Debal is completely absent from Ibn Battuta’s description of Sindh.
 Its role as Sindh’s main commercial port was transferred to the newer city of Lahari Bandar.

 Debal and the Manora Island were visited by Ottoman admiral Seydi Ali Reis (1498–1563) and mentioned in his book Mir'ât ül Memâlik in 1554.
 In 1568 Debal was attacked by the Portuguese Admiral Fernão Mendes Pinto (1509 – 1583) in an attempt to capture or destroy the Ottoman vessels anchored there.
 Fernão Mendes Pinto also claims that Sindhi sailors joined the Ottoman admiral Kurtoğlu Hızır Reis on his voyage to Aceh.
-Debal was also visited by the British travel writers such as Thomas Postans and John Elliott.
+Debal was also visited by British travel writers such as Thomas Postans and John Elliott.
 According to Eliot, who is noted for his vivid account on the city of Thatta, parts of the city of Karachi and the island of Manora at the port of Karachi constituted the city of Debal.